 Checklists are your new best friend.

 With all that’s going on during cancer treatment, it’s understandable to feel like you might be forgetting something.
-Use a dedicated notebook—or, better yet, the Jasper app—to keep a record of important information like medical appointments, test results, medications and dosages, symptoms and side effects, questions, and names and numbers for resources.
+Use a dedicated notebook or app like ours to keep a record of important information like medical appointments, test results, medications and dosages, symptoms and side effects, questions, and names and numbers for resources.
 Having everything in one place will help you avoid second-guessing.

 It’s never a bad time to ask questions.